munbonecci/MultipleBottomSheets/README.md

 <h1 align="center">MultipleBottomSheets</h1>

 <p align="center">
-This app was created to learn more about Android compose using bottom sheets
+This app was created to learn more about Android compose using bottom sheets.
 </p>

 ## Installation